aaronksaunders/tanstack-start-supabase-auth/README.md

 # TanStack Start Example with Basic Auth

-This project is a basic authentication example using TanStack, Prisma, and TailwindCSS.
+This project is a basic authentication example using TanStack, Supabase, and TailwindCSS.
+It demonstrates how to implement user authentication, including login, signup, and session management, using Supabase as the backend service.

 ## Videos

 - See walkthrough of application here in this video - https://youtu.be/kpjU2nMbZdw
 - First video setting up basic Tanstack Start Application - https://youtu.be/oOqjZWpb-EI

 ## Project Structure

 - `/app`: Contains the main application code
   - `/components`: Reusable React components
   - `/routes`: Route components and API handlers
     - `/_authed`: Route Components for authenticated users
   - `/styles`: CSS styles, including Tailwind configuration
   - `/utils`: Utility functions and services
-   - `/prisma`: Database schema and migrations
   - `/public`: Static assets

 ## Features